IgniteUI/indigo-design-docfx/en/patterns/form.md

 ## Form

-The Form Pattern comes with the styling flexibility provided by the Input, Checkbox, Button, Hyperlink, and Text that constitute its layout.
+Use the Form Pattern to create meaningful application scenarios, where the collection of user input is necessary.
+The various data entry and display Components are used to constitute some of the most common and meaningful Forms.

 ![](../images/form_demo.png)

-The Form Pattern comes with the styling flexibility provided by the Input, Checkbox, Button, Hyperlink and Text that constitute its layout.
+The Form Pattern comes with the styling flexibility provided by the Input, Checkbox, Button, Hyperlink, and Text that constitute its layout.

 ### Layout and Type